skholkhojaev/milo/due_diligence.md

 16.03.2024: Branch synced with stage
 17.03.2024: No conflicts detected
 ```
+if you want to read more about formatting and details of the log please refer to [link].

 ## Conclusion
 forcing all the workflows to write into the UNS will not only help the overview of the PR but also the Stale workflow.